Twas the Night Before Christmas

 We discussed how books are frequently used as decoration in our homes and make a house feel like a home.
 The poem features throughout our artworks all made from paper.
 They weave ideas and shapes just like the poet does.
 The carousel book acts as a stage to combine both artwork and photographs and the windows frames the image as if a portal to another world.
 The window is the device that the father first sees the ‘lively and quick’ breath-taking movement of St Nicholas.
 Silhouettes demonstrate illusion and the shift between dark and light.
 Birds and feathers represent lightness and movement and an alternative perspective reimagining the world as seen from above.

-Corelli’s tree will be on display in the glasshouse from Thursday 7th December.
+Corelli’s tree was on display in the glasshouse during the Christmas Period.